sighupio/furyctl/README.md

   version     Prints the client version information
 ```

-## Download and manage the KFD modules
+## Download and manage KFD modules

 `furyctl` can be used as a package manager for the KFD.
 It providers a simple way to download all the desired modules of the KFD by reading a single `Furyfile`.